Propane guide

 - Chemically produced propane

-- Areas of application for propane
+- Application for propane

 - Propane gas as a refrigerant